 As the DCAA guidelines continue to change, it is essential to constantly be aware of all modifications to the requirements.
 A CPA firm specializing in government contracts monitors those policy changes and ensures your company remains current and compliant.

-Enlisting the resources provided by Deiner & Associates can detect and prevent recording errors and place your business as a lead among competitors when seeking future awards.
-Call Deiner & Associates at 703-386-7864 or schedule a consultation today.
+Enlisting the resources provided by Diener & Associates can detect and prevent recording errors and place your business as a lead among competitors when seeking future awards.
+Call Diener & Associates at 703-386-7864 or schedule a consultation today.